socalmesh/meshview/README.md

 # A brief message shown on the homepage.
 message = Real time data from around the bay area and beyond.

+# Starting URL when loading the index page.
+starting = /chat

 # Enable or disable site features (as strings: "True" or "False").
 nodes = True
 conversations = True